Sensier HouseTel: 01388 817777

 The practice also welcomes feedback on your experience, and the results, of using any Complementary Medical Treatment.

-If you need to have a blood test you can attend our daily blood clinic which runs daily between 8:40 and 10:20 am.
-No appointment is necessary.
+If you need to have a blood test you can attend our daily blood clinic which runs daily between 8:40am and 10:50am at the Oxford Road premises.
+You do not require an appointment, just check in with Reception on your arrival.

 The clinic may not be suitable for some more complicated blood tests but you will be advised by the health care professional who refers you for a test or by the receptionist when you call for an appointment.